Maya Roberts

 Testimonial.to gives you one display format, and Senja gives you more options but still keeps you inside their template system, so you’re always working with their design rather than your own.

-For a freelance designer, a brand consultant, or an indie SaaS founder whose site is essentially a portfolio of their own taste, that’s a real problem, because a generic-looking testimonial widget quietly signals that the details didn’t matter to you.
+For a founder whose site is essentially a portfolio of their own taste, that’s a real problem.
+A generic-looking testimonial section quietly signals that the details didn’t matter to you, which is the opposite of what the proof is there to say.

-That’s roughly the problem CollectMonial was built around.
+That’s the problem CollectMonial set out to solve.

 Run separate campaigns per product or service.
 Each gets its own collection link, its own widget, its own theme.
 No mixing testimonials from three offerings into one undifferentiated pile.